darkdevilish/todo/README.md

 @task = Task.new
 ```

-Create task_param private function to whitelist the title param.
+Create task_param private method to whitelist the title param.

 ```ruby
 private